 Enforcing Non-Equilibrium Strategies.
 The Folk theorem guides agents to a more efficient equilibrium by punishing agents whose responses harm the system.
 The coordinator would assign agents the best cooperative thresholds to maximize system performance from sprinting.
-When an agent deviates, she is punished such that performance lost exceeds performance gained.
+When an agent deviates, he or she is punished such that performance lost exceeds performance gained.
 When applied to our previous example, punishments would allow the system to escape inefficient equilibria as agents are compelled to increase their thresholds and ensure P{trip} remains zero.

 Note that threat of punishment is sufficient to shape the equilibrium.
 Agents would adapt strategies based on the threat to avoid punishment.
 The coordinator could monitor sprints, detect deviations from assigned strategies, and forbid agents who deviate from ever sprinting again.
 Alternatively, agents could impose collective punishment by continuously sprinting, triggering emergencies, and degrading everyone's performance.
-The threat of collective action deters agents who would deviate from the cooperative strategy.